ku-ring/the-satellite/README.md

 ![Frame 7@3x](https://user-images.githubusercontent.com/53814741/231978905-e0540fc8-1ea9-4beb-b088-357778092e66.png)

-The Satellite is an API communication module written in Swift.
+The Satellite is an API communication module only for iOS written in Swift.

 # Contribution